immutable/unity-immutable-sdk/README.md

 * Android
 * iOS

+## Registering your game

+Before using Passport, you must register your application as an OAuth 2.0 **Native** client in the [Immutable Developer Hub](https://hub.immutable.com/passport/add).

+See [here](https://docs.immutable.com/docs/x/passport/register-application) for more details.

 ## Installation

-### Compressed file
-1. Uncompress the zip file
+1. Clone the [unity-immutable-sdk](https://github.com/immutable/unity-immutable-sdk) repository or download the zip/tarball from one of the versions [here](https://github.com/immutable/unity-immutable-sdk/tags)
 2. Open the Package Manager
 3. Click the add + button and select "Add package from disk..."
-4. Navigate to the package root folder
+4. Navigate to the Passport package root folder (`src/Packages/Passport`)
-5. Double clik the `package.json` file
+5. Double-click the `package.json` file

 ## Quick Start